saschagobel/legislatoR/README.md

 ## Citation
 Thank you for using legislatoR!
 Please consider citing:

-GÃ¶bel, Sascha and Simon Munzert.
+Göbel, Sascha and Simon Munzert.
 (2017). legislatoR: Political, sociodemographic, and Wikipedia-related data on political elites.
 Source: https://github.com/saschagobel.

 ## Support
 The work on this package was in part funded by the Daimler and Benz Foundation (Funding period 2017/18; project "Citizen and Elite Activity on the Wikipedia Market Place of Political Information").